loonwerks/CASE/TA5/tool-evaluation-4/HAMR/examples/README.md

 - seL4_TB: A version of this example, using the early "trusted build" approach (prior to CASE Phase I), with no domain scheduling, and port communications that are not fully compliant with AADL semantics.

+## test_data_port_periodic_domains_VM

+Example systems utilizing a data port communications connection between a sender and receiver, where either the sender, receiver, or both are implemented as a virtual machine component.
+These examples use the specialized connectors designed for communications to and from virtual machines within a CAmkES environment.

 ## test_data_port_periodic_fan_out

 A producer/consumer example using data port communications where there are two consumer component to the single producer component.
 Native CAmkES components only, and no domain scheduling.